 It’s not over til it’s over folks.
 I’m hanging on to summer for as long as I can, and I’m not letting go!
 I know everyone’s starting to talk apples and pumpkin spice, but I’m not ready for that just yet.
 There are still so many wonderful summer things to savor, and at the top of that list are one of my favorites….tomatoes.
+So today I’m serving one of my favorite dishes, Mediterranean Chicken with Tomatoes, Olives and Capers.

 My neighbors, Chad and Christina have a huge garden back at their home in Pennsylvania, and when they come down to the beach on weekends I am lucky enough, from time to time, to share in their crops.
 They’ve got it all, tomatoes, peppers, zucchini, cucumbers!
 I know how much work goes into a garden because I had a small one when my boys were little.
 I just had a few tomato plants, a few different types of pepper plants and some basil.
 It was hard work because I am so NOT the green thumb, but it was such fun just walking out to the garden, picking what was ready, and making something fresh and delicious for my family.